 RMI is an independent country in a Compact of Free Association with the United States.
 RMI has a semi-Westminster style constitution, adopted in 1979, with a Nitijela (Parliament) comprising 33 members, elected every four years by universal suffrage.
 While there are no formal political parties in RMI, there are two political groupings, the Aelon Kein AD (AKA) and United Democratic Party (UDP).
 The President is elected from the Nitijela and appoints a cabinet from its members.
 There is also an advisory council of High Chiefs – the Council of Iroij.

-Following general elections in November 2011, the Nitijela elected Christopher Loeak as President in January 2012.
+Following general elections in November 2015, the Nitijela elected Dr Hilda Heine as President in January 2016.

 Compact of Free Association with the United States